Cedrus libani: Propagation

 In order to germinate Cedrus libani seeds, potting soil is preferred, since it is less likely to contain fungal species which may kill the seedling in its early stages.
-Before sowing it is important to soak the seed at room temperature for a period of 24 hours followed by cold stratification (~3–5°C) for two to four weeks.
-Once the seeds have been sown, it is recommended that they be kept at room temperature (~20°C) and in the vicinity of sunlight.
+Before sowing it is important to soak the seed at room temperature for a period of 24 hours followed by cold stratification (~3–5 °C) for two to four weeks.
+Once the seeds have been sown, it is recommended that they be kept at room temperature (~20 °C) and in the vicinity of sunlight.
 The soil should be kept slightly damp with low frequency watering.
 Over-watering may cause damping off which will quickly kill the seedlings.
-Initial growth will be around 3–5cm the first year and will accelerate subsequent years.
+Initial growth will be around 3–5 cm the first year and will accelerate subsequent years.

 Uses

 Cedar wood is prized for its fine grain, attractive yellow colour, and fragrance.
 It is exceptionally durable and immune to insect ravages.
 Wood from C. libani has a density of 560 kg/m^{3}; it is used for furniture, construction, and handicrafts.
 In Turkey, shelterwood cutting and clearcutting techniques are used to harvest timber and promote uniform forest regeneration.
 Cedar resin (cedria) and cedar essential oil (cedrum) are prized extracts from the timber and cones of the cedar tree.